Zero-Shot Textual Explanations via Translating Decision-Critical Features: Experiments

 Existing methods that rely on global image features often highlight dominant image contents rather than the actual rationale behind predictions.
 This limitation becomes more apparent in images containing multiple objects.
 To demonstrate this limitation and the effectiveness of TEXTER, we conduct experiments in a multi-label classification setting.

-We use each pre-trained classifier and fine-tune only its classification layer on the PASCAL VOC dataset~\citep{voc}.
+We use each pre-trained classifier and fine-tune only its classification layer on the PASCAL VOC dataset~\citep{voc}, where each image may contain multiple object instances.
 The model produces class-wise predictions via sigmoid activation and outputs multiple classes whose predicted probabilities exceed a threshold of 0.3.
 To accommodate this setting, the concept bank contains the union of concept sets from the predicted classes (130 descriptions per class).
 In the following, we discuss both the qualitative and quantitative results.